rgzpaul/minitools/README.md

 # Minisoft Web Tools Collection

 A collection of simple yet powerful web-based tools for various text and HTML manipulation tasks.
-These single-page applications run entirely in the browser with no server-side processing required (except tbodyExtr.php).
+Some of these single-page applications run entirely in the browser with no server-side processing required.

 ## Tools Overview